A Variational Approximations-DIC Rubric for Parameter Estimation and Mixture Model Selection Within a Family Setting: Methodology

 \subsection{Performance Assessment}

-The adjusted Rand index \citep[ARI;][]{hubert85} is used to assess the performance of the classification techniques applied in Section~\ref{sec:results}.
-The Rand index \citep{rand71} is based on the pairwise agreement between the predicted and true classifications.
-The ARI corrects the Rand index to account for agreement by chance: a value of `1' indicates perfect agreement, `0' indicates random classification, and negative values indicate a classification that is worse than would be expected by guessing.
+The adjusted Rand index \citep[ARI;][]{hubert85} is used to assess the performance of the clustering techniques applied in Section~\ref{sec:results}.
+The Rand index \citep{rand71} is based on the pairwise agreement between two partitions, e.g., predicted and true classifications.
+The ARI corrects the Rand index to account for agreement by chance: a value of 1 indicates perfect agreement, the expected value under random class assignment is 0, and negative values indicate a classification that is worse than would be expected by guessing.